ShrillHarrier/Scribble-App/README.md

 # Scribble App
-A simple app for painting and sketching.
+A simple app for painting and sketching using Python's Tkinter library.